 SB 350 (Chapter 547, Statutes of 2015) describes the importance of widespread transportation electrification for meeting climate goals and federal air quality standards.
 SB 350 focuses on "widespread" transportation electrification.
 The term "widespread" is important because adhering to existing patterns of investment in wealthier communities relative to low- or moderate-income communities would result in underinvestment in low-income communities and overinvestment in wealthier communities.
-SB 350 notes that "widespread transportation electrification requires increased access for disadvantaged communities, low- and moderate-income communities."
+SB 350 notes that "widespread transportation electrification requires increased access for disadvantaged communities, low- and moderate-income communities, and other consumers of zero-emission and near-zero-emission vehicles."